 Finding Buddhism and his future wife

-During this time of dancing with the Harkness Ballet, Finis meets his future wife, who gives the dancers shiatsu treatments to release blocked qi, or energy, freeing tight muscles that restrict movement.
-She teaches him about Buddhism which he practices from that point on throughout his life.
+During this time of dancing with the Harkness Ballet, Finis learns about Buddhism which he practices from that point on throughout his life.
 He learns that by changing his thoughts and actions so they are positive, his outward circumstances can also become positive.
 He also meets David Howard who teaches the dancers the Joanna Kneeland Technique.
 She shows dancers films of dancers in slow motion and helps them use physics to make their dancing better.
 Later, Finis would sometimes teach David Howard’s ballet classes in NYC when he needed a sub.

-Finis and Yuki married in 1972 and had a son together, Jason.
+Finis met his wife while dancing with the Harkness Ballet, and he and Yuki married in 1972 and had a son together, Jason.
 Their marriage didn’t last but they parted amicably.
 (Finis’ son is now the operations developer of Ballet Dynamics, Inc., the company Finis started, and has helped him produce many of his DVDs.
 We also owe him our thanks for encouraging his father to write his memoir!)

 When Finis first started teaching, he said,